The Journalism Program offers a Journalism minor.

 The Journalism minor provides a bridge between a liberal arts education and the practice of journalism, which seeks to strengthen democracy by informing citizens and promoting public dialogue.

 The Journalism minor encourages real-world experience, including a required internship, and aims to enhance students’ opportunities in the media and other fields.
-Combining traditional commitments to accuracy, fairness and accountability with a passion for new media experimentation, the minor complements a wide range of major fields of study across the College and prepares students for successful lives in a changing media environment.
+Combining traditional commitments to accuracy, fairness and accountability with a passion for new media experimentation, the minor complements a wide range of major fields of study across the University and prepares students for successful lives in a changing media environment.

 Requirements for the Minor